40 eBay and second-hand buying tips

 Of course, much negative feedback is justified.
 Yet don't leave negative and neutral feedback – to 'neg' someone in eBay parlance – without trying to sort the issue with the seller first.
 Most are decent people who will try to help.

 Bear in mind that eBay users can view the feedback you've left for others, and some sellers even go so far as blocking buyers who repeatedly leave cranky comments.

 Want to keep track of an item without bidding on it? eBay lets you add items to a "watch list", so you can relax knowing you'll get an email reminder before the auction ends.
 Just hit 'add to watch list' at the top right on the site or tap the blue heart button on the app.

 Don't do private deals

 Sellers may suggest you do a deal outside eBay for a cheaper price.
 But buy this way and you'll have less protection if things go pear-shaped.

-Another common ploy is for a seller to say 'before bidding, contact me' and request a money transfer.
-Scammers who hijack bona fide eBay accounts often use this tactic.
+Another ploy is for a seller to say "before bidding, contact me" and ask for a money transfer.
+Some scammers hijack bona fide eBay accounts often use this tactic.

 Alarm bells should ring if you're asked to pay by an instant money transfer service such as Western Union or MoneyGram.
 Instant money transfer payments cannot be traced at all in cases of fraud, and are highly popular with scammers.